LearnJuliaTheFunWay/JuliaDevelopersToolkit/contents/index_en.md

 appreciated to file an issue [here](https://github.com/LearnJuliaTheFunWay/JuliaDevelopersToolkit/issues).
 This material is released under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Pleas contact me if you'd like to cooperate in some way.
+Please contact me if you'd like to cooperate in some way.